WordPress/php-ai-client/docs/ARCHITECTURE.md

     }
 ```

-### Overview: API for provider registration and implementation
+### Overview: API for AI extenders

-This is a subset of the overall class diagram, purely focused on the API for provider registration and implementation.
+This is a subset of the overall class diagram, purely focused on the API for AI extenders.

 ```mermaid
 ---